Rahu-Ketu Main Page

-Although Professor Shani will fiercely resist Rahu's attempts to challenge social categories and ethnic boundaries, Professor Professor Rahu teaching in classroom-6 can serve as a positive catalyst for social change.
+Although Professor Shani will fiercely resist Rahu's attempts to challenge social categories and ethnic boundaries, Professor Pretentious Professor Rahu teaching in classroom-6 can serve as a positive catalyst for social change.

 As a strategy for gaining advantage in His quest for empowerment and privilege, Professor Professor Rahu teaching in classroom-6 likes to"play both sides " of any argument (6).
-Rahu the Sophist is very clever in a swabhava of"words-are-birds "articulator Budha.
+Rahu the Sophist is very clever in a svabhava of"words-are-birds "articulator Budha.

 The physical pollution argument